WebAssembly/module-linking/proposals/module-linking/Binary.md

 aliassec ::=  a*:section_16(vec(alias))     ->        a*

 alias ::=
-    0x00 i:instanceidx 0x00 e:exportidx      ->       (alias (instance $i) (func $e))
-    0x00 i:instanceidx 0x01 e:exportidx      ->       (alias (instance $i) (table $e))
-    0x00 i:instanceidx 0x02 e:exportidx      ->       (alias (instance $i) (memory $e))
-    0x00 i:instanceidx 0x03 e:exportidx      ->       (alias (instance $i) (global $e))
-    0x00 i:instanceidx 0x05 e:exportidx      ->       (alias (instance $i) (module $e))
-    0x00 i:instanceidx 0x06 e:exportidx      ->       (alias (instance $i) (instance $e))
+    0x00 i:instanceidx nm:name              ->       (alias (* $i nm))
-    0x01 0x05 m:moduleidx                    ->       (alias parent (module $m))
+    0x01 ct:varu32 0x05 m:moduleidx         ->       (alias (module outer ct m))
-    0x01 0x07 t:typeidx                      ->       (alias parent (type $t))
+    0x01 ct:varu32 0x07 t:typeidx           ->       (alias (type outer ct t))
 ```

 **Validation**

-* Aliased instance indexes are all in bounds.
-Remember "in bounds" here means it
+* The instance, module and type indices are all in bounds.
+Remember that "in bounds"
-  can't refer to instances defined after the `alias` item.
+  means only those definitions preceding this alias definition in binary format
+  order.
+In the case of outer aliases, this means the position of the nested module
+  definition in the outer module.
-* Aliased instance export indices are in bounds relative to the instance's
+* Aliased instance export names must be found in the instance `$i`.
-  *locally-declared* (via module or instance type) list of exports.
-* Export indices match the actual type of the export
-* Aliases append to the respective index space.
-* Parent aliases can only happen in submodules (not the top-level module) and
-  the index specifies is the entry, in the parent's raw index space, for that
-  item.
-* Parent aliases can only refer to preceeding module/type definitions, relative
-  to the binary location where the inline module's type was declared.
-Note that
-  when the module code section is defined all of the parent's modules/types are
-  available, but inline modules still may not have access to all of these if the
-  items were declared after the module's type in the corresponding module
-  section.

-**Execution notes**

-* Note for child aliases that while the export is referred to by index it's
-  actually loaded from the specified instance by name.
-The name loaded
-  corresponds to the `i`th export's name in the locally defined type.
+* For instance export aliases, the index space into which the alias is
+  injected is determined by the definition kind of the named export.
+* The `ct` of an outer alias must be *less than* the number of enclosing modules
+  which implicitly prevents outer aliases from appearing in top-level modules.

 ## Function section